wesselb/NeuralProcesses.jl/README.md

 )
 ```

-The decoder outputs the prediction for the data, so, as illustrated above, a
+The decoder outputs the prediction for the data.
-decoder should also have a likelihood.
+In the above example, `decoder` produces means and variances at test inputs.

 ### Available Models for 1D Regression